-The pulmonary circulation really only has this one mechanism of autoregulating the blood flow to differently ventilated lung region, and that is hypoxic pulmonary vasoconstriction.
-The normal value for pulmonary vascular resistance (PVR) is 100-200 dynes/sec/cm-5, or 255 - 285 dynes-sec/cm–5/m2 for PRVI (indexed to boy surface area).
+The pulmonary circulation really only has this one mechanism of autoregulating the blood flow to differently ventilated lung regions, and that is hypoxic pulmonary vasoconstriction.
+The normal value for pulmonary vascular resistance (PVR) is 100-200 dynes/sec/cm-5, or 255 - 285 dynes-sec/cm–5/m2 for PRVI (indexed to body surface area).
 With hypoxia, this value increases by about 100% over the course of about 5 minutes (Talbot et al, 2005).

 Systemic arteries, taken as an isolated series of muscular tubes, vasodilate in response to hypoxia.
 This is a mechanism best known for its local effects in tissues which are experiencing an increased metabolic load.
 Being unable to control the cardiac output, the local circulatory beds only have their own resistance to manipulate, when it comes to controlling flow.
 As resistance drops, so the flow increases, and the delivery of oxygen regionally improves.

 The coronary circulation also vasodilates in response to hypoxia.
 The level of hypoxia required for this seems to be quite significant, requiring a PaO2 in the order of 35-40 mmHg.
 Vance et al (1971) found that coronary blood flow increased by about 50% below that threshold.